-- Probuphine: for the treatment of opioid dependence - Iloperidone: for the treatment of schizophrenia and related psychotic disorders (partnered with Vanda Pharmaceuticals, Inc.) - Spheramine: for the treatment of advanced Parkinson's disease (partnered with Schering AG) - DITPA: for the treatment of cardiovascular disease - · Gallium maltolate: for the treatment of bone related diseases, chronic bacterial infections and cancer
+- Probuphine: for the treatment of opioid dependence - Iloperidone: for the treatment of schizophrenia and related psychotic disorders (partnered with Vanda Pharmaceuticals, Inc.) - Spheramine: for the treatment of advanced Parkinson's disease (partnered with Bayer Schering Pharma AG) - DITPA: for the treatment of cardiovascular disease - Gallium maltolate: for the treatment of bone related diseases, chronic bacterial infections and cancer

-We are directly developing our product candidates and also utilizing corporate partnerships, including a collaboration with (i) Schering AG, Germany (Schering) for the development of Spheramine to treat Parkinson's disease, and (ii) Vanda Pharmaceuticals for the development of iloperidone for the treatment of schizophrenia and related psychotic disorders.
+We are directly developing our product candidates and also utilizing corporate partnerships, including a collaboration with (i) Bayer Schering Pharma AG, (Bayer Schering) for the development of Spheramine to treat Parkinson's disease and (ii) Vanda Pharmaceuticals, Inc. (Vanda) for the development of iloperidone for the treatment of schizophrenia and related psychotic disorders.
 We also utilize grants from government agencies to fund development of our product candidates.

-Our products are at various stages of development and may not be successfully developed or commercialized.
+Our products candidates are at various stages of development and may not be successfully developed or commercialized.
 We do not currently have any products being commercially sold.
 Our proposed products will require significant further capital expenditures, development, testing, and regulatory clearances prior to commercialization.
 We may experience unanticipated problems relating to product development and cannot predict whether we will successfully develop and commercialize any products.
-For a full discussion of risks and uncertainties of our product development, see "Risk Factors - Our products are at various stages of development and may not be successfully developed or commercialized" in our 2005 Annual Report on Form 10-K.
+For a full discussion of risks and uncertainties of our product development, see "Risk Factors - Our products are at various stages of development and may not be successfully developed or commercialized" in our 2006 Annual report on Form 10-K.